Effective immediately, all order shipments (online + retailers) are carbon neutral. What does this mean?

 So, effective October 2021, we have decided to withdraw our renewal to be Certified Organic.
 We will continue to order only 100% organic ingredients, as well as certified organic ingredients, keeping all of our supply chain in place, yet allowing us to work with exceptional local farms like Ontario Lavender Farms and Canadian-Grown Tea companies that are starting to emerge.

 The last several years have been very exciting for us.
 Since the move to our new facility, we have been able to concentrate and invest in several of our production areas.
 The expansion of our new facility has allowed us to make significant investments to improve our ability to efficiently process our products to meet the growing demand, and we are committed to the continuous improvement in our food safety management systems.

 At Lemon Lily, we are aware that all of the decisions we make on a daily basis have an impact on our environment, and we want to ensure that our impact is a positive one.
 We do this by ensuring that our daily operations are in a manner consistent with the best environmental practices.
 We believe in the preservation of our planet, and for a healthier, cleaner world for generations to come.
-We reuse all of our label sheets, turning the backs into shipping labels, we employ eco-friendly couriers, reducing the carbon footprint by as much as 70%, and we are well on our way to becoming a B Corp Company because of our environmental practices.
+We reuse all of our label sheets, turning the backs into shipping labels, we employ eco-friendly couriers, finally reaching carbon-neutral shipping in 2023.

 Our new facility has exceptional natural lighting combined with the use of only 4 energy efficient lighting panels.
 Since our products are handcrafted, our equipment and energy usage is limited to energy efficient blenders.
 Everything else is done by hand.